ElsaTam/obsidian-fancy-a-story/docs/docs/stylesettings/stylesettings.md

 Idea from the plugin [Obsidian Limelight](https://github.com/smikula/obsidian-limelight/tree/master), by smikula, under MIT License.<br>Code adapted and shared by @tif on [Discord](https://discord.com/channels/686053708261228577/1283473301682786305/1292664955270860891).
 Thanks a lot!

 Lower the opacity of non active notes.

+#### Rainbow folders

+Enable rainbow colors in the file explorer, for the top level folder

 # Additional content